 Foundations Of Student Success – Understanding expectations, managing stress, and developing organizational skills.

 The decision to go to College can be a major life change.
 The demands on your time increase significantly and it is sometimes tough to fit it all in and still balance work, family, and life.
 Organization is critical to ensure you are keeping up on all your assignment and project deadlines and aren’t burning the midnight oil for that big test tomorrow.
 Learn how to get and stay organized to effectively manage your time.
 Knowing when and how to get help also takes some of the pressure off.
 You’d be surprised how easy it is to access vital – and usually free – academic support.

 How To Study In College – Introducing Top Study Skills Used By Successful Student

 College students are required to process and remember a lot of information.
 You need to take notes from lectures and read chapter after chapter of written material.
 Make your life a little easier and learn the tricks that successful students use to study and prepare for tests.

 In this class you will learn how to:

 - How to take good notes: What to write and how to write them!

-- Study power: Concentration, memorization and test preparation
+- Study power: Concentration, memorization, and test preparation

-- Mastering tests: Test taking techniques, study sessions and group support
+- Mastering tests: Test-taking techniques, study sessions, and group support

-Show Me the Money – Understanding Financial Aid, Student Loans and Your Credit
+Show Me the Money – Understanding Financial Aid, Student Loans, and Your Credit

 Now that you have been accepted into College, you have to figure out how to pay for it and all your other expenses while you are in school.
 This class helps you understand your financial aid, including grants and loans.
-Scholarship and Grant opportunities that you may not be aware that could reduce your financial burden are also explored.
-Looking ahead to when you graduate, this class will help you understand the impacts Student Loan repayment and your credit score.
+Scholarship and Grant opportunities that you may not be aware of that could reduce your financial burden are also explored.
+Looking ahead to when you graduate, this class will help you understand the impacts of Student Loan repayment and your credit score.